-Eggless Thumbprint Cookies with Candy
+Thumbprint Cookies with Candy

-- 250 g all-purpose flour
+- 250 grams all-purpose flour

-- 125 g organic powdered sugar
+- 125 grams organic powdered sugar

-- A pinch of salt
+- A pinch salt

-- 1 stick of vegan butter, cold (115g / 4 oz)
+- 1 stick vegan butter, cold

-- 2 drops of lemon extract
+- 2 drops lemon extract

-- With your electric mixer and the dough hook attachment knead the ingredients together until a crumbly cookie dough forms (it should take around 1 minute).
-If it’s too dry add a little bit more aquafaba.
-With your hands roll into a ball.
+- Using your electric mixer with the dough hook attachment, knead the ingredients together until a crumbly cookie dough forms (this should take around 1 minute).
+If the dough is too dry, add a little more aquafaba.
+Use your hands to roll the dough into a ball.